Meyer Memorial Trust

 • Size and scope flexibility: While Meyer makes large grants (up to $200,000), they also value small grants ($26,000 or less) and see them as important for partnerships and sector connections.
 Don't self-select out based on project size—focus on alignment and impact.

 • Demonstrate capacity for evaluation and learning: Meyer wants partners committed to understanding and evaluating the impact and effectiveness of their work.
-Show how you'll measure progress toward justice outcomes, not just activities or outputs.
+Show how you'll measure progress towards justice outcomes, not just activities or outputs.

 References